 Device Performance Optimization

-If the device becomes too hot, the operating system may throttle the app to avoid overheating.
+Intensive AR apps can cause the device to become too hot, causing the operating system to throttle the app to avoid overheating.
 Therefore, Vuforia allows you to set the video mode of your device in response to the app’s runtime requirements.
 You can balance runtime performance against computational load and power consumption, giving you control of your app's performance characteristics.

 Additional considerations